ironfede/openmcdf/README.md

 - Consolidation (i.e. reclamation of space by removing free sectors)
 - Nullable attributes

-Limitations:
-- No support for red-black tree balancing (directory entries are stored in a tree, but are not balanced. i.e. trees are "all-black")
+## Limitations

+- Limited error tolerance/recovery
 - No support for single writer, multiple readers
+- No support for red-black tree balancing

+Directory entries are stored in a perfect binary tree where the entries are sorted but the tree is not balanced. i.e. the tree is "all-black", which is a valid red-black tree but has suboptimal performance for traversing large trees (though still considerably faster than some other clients).

+Clients such as LibreOffice create trees with red-violations, which OpenMcdf is tolerant to reading and writing.
+Files with balanced red-black trees such as those created by Microsoft implementations will currently become unbalanced upon adding or removing directory entries.
+Fortunately, since other clients are also tolerant of trees that are either unbalanced or have red-violations, this should not be a major issue.
+The Wine implementation also has the same limitation.

 ## Getting started